Faulting the Plastic Holga Lens

 What, I hear you cry, this lens is the latest biggest craze on the market!
 People are buying it left right and center, and shooting interesting images the world over.
 But I don’t find many of the images produced all that interesting!

-I bought mine after seeing some interesting photographs by new friends on Google+ and Facebook, and wanted to emulate their results.
-But so far I have not experienced the fun: This lens has features that I didn’t realise would be so popular to an audience who relish in colourful HDR.
+I bought mine after seeing friend’s photographs on Facebook, so wanted to emulate their results.
+But so far I have not experienced the fun they’ve had.
+This lens has features that I didn’t realise would be so popular to an audience who relish in colourful HDR.

 I discovered the aperture is almost non existent, and focusing is impossible.
 The vignetting gets on my nerves.
 The effective focal length is 60mm, yet I see nothing effective about it all.